Amazon myths: Busted

 Not anymore.
-“In the early days, Amazon did lead on price,” says Larry Pluimer, who remembers when it lowered prices to drive the traffic required to attract brands.
+“In the early days, Amazon did lead on price,” said Larry Pluimer, who remembers when it lowered prices to drive the traffic required to attract brands.
 Now, however, with nearly 200 million people visiting the site each month, Amazon has shifted its strategy to maintaining prices for maximum profits.

 That’s the preference, anyway.
 But in practice, Amazon pursues low prices on the products it sells when it’s forced to compete.
-“Amazon matches prices, using extensive monitoring systems that survey their own third-party sellers and other websites too,” Pluimer explains.
+“Amazon matches prices, using extensive monitoring systems that survey their own third-party sellers and other websites too,” Pluimer explained.
 So if one mom-and-pop decides to mark down a few items on its own website, Amazon will adjust its pricing to theirs, which amplifies the discount to a massive scale.
 Thus, Amazon goes low when other retailers do.
-“But it doesn’t necessarily want to,” says Peter Kearns.
+“But it doesn’t necessarily want to,” said Peter Kearns.
 “Amazon is in it to make a profit.”

 Myth 2: Amazon is killing brick-and-mortar retail

 The takeaway?
-“Make your inventory visible to consumers 24 hours a day,” he suggests.
+“Make your inventory visible to consumers 24 hours a day,” he suggested.
 And if you can figure out a way to out-Prime Amazon Prime by delivering your rain jacket to the customer who lives two miles from your shop?
 Even better.

 Myth 3: Brands can control their pricing on Amazon

 Fugeddaboudit.
 Amazon is an open marketplace that allows anyone to sell items, at any price.
-“The only time I am aware that [Amazon] gets involved [in policing] is if there is a belief that counterfeit, illegal products are being sold,” says Peter Sachs, general manager of Lowa Boots (which quit Amazon over pricing conflicts in 2017).
+“The only time I am aware that [Amazon] gets involved [in policing] is if there is a belief that counterfeit, illegal products are being sold,” said Peter Sachs, general manager of Lowa Boots (which quit Amazon over pricing conflicts in 2017).

 Myth 4: Brands can safely avoid working with Amazon because their specialty retailers will sell their products third-party (3P)